tehaandev/tehaandev.github.io/README.md

 ## Description

 The web app was developed with the intention of showcasing my portfolio of projects.
-Currently, the front-end part of this application is hosted on Azure Static Web Apps.
+Currently, the front-end part of this application is hosted on Github Pages under https://tehaan.me

 ## Technologies Used

 - React.js
-- Vite
 - Node.js (v20.11.0)
 - NPM (10.0.4)
 - Axios
-- Azure Static Web Apps